neg-serg/negwm/README.md

 # Performance

-I recommend you to use *stackless python* for better performance.
+~~I recommend you to use *stackless python* for better performance.
 Nuitka / pypy / cython are *not* the best choise here: native python3 performance looks better on my machine.
-You can check measure performance with tools like pycallgraph.
+You can check measure performance with tools like pycallgraph.~~

 *Upd*: for some reason with stackless python I've got not correct return for `focused.workspace().descendents()` case, maybe it's my fault, but I can't fix that.
 As the result the nsd.py behaviour is not always corrent for now with stackless python 3.6 or 3.7, but ok with Cpython 3.6.

+It seems that for now `pypy3 5.10.1-1` works very nice.
+Maybe this is because of code changes over the time.

 # Why